SamuelSchmidgall/SurgicalGym/README.md

 <img src="media/mainfigure.jpg" width="80%" height="80%"/>

-As the field of surgery evolves, one of its greatest advancements is the incorporation of robotic assistance.
+As the field of surgery progresses, one of its greatest advancements is the incorporation of robotic assistance.
 Surgical robots, operated by surgeons from a control station, have enabled less invasive surgical procedures with reduced effect by hand tremors.
 Although robots assist in over a million surgical operations annually, their operation remains human-dependent, lacking task-autonomy.
 Greater autonomy in surgical robots promises increased efficiency, reduced surgeon fatigue, and more minimally-invasive procedures.
 Recent applications of Reinforcement Learning (RL) for control strategies indicate a potential for automated surgery.
 Training robotic systems through reinforcement learning has been recently made easiser through the use of GPU-based physics simulators, accessing magnitudes more data than their CPU counterparts.
 Toward this, we introduce  **Surgical Gym:** an open-source platform optimized for GPU capabilities which runs up to 7000x faster than previous surgical simulators.**

+### Accepted as an ICRA 2024 paper 🎉, please drop by!

 ## About this repository